 This is my favorite.
 I love that the clear sprinkles look like ice and snow on a winter tree.

-We added the trees to the tray then sprinkled some coconut around so it looked like snow on the ground.
-I added a couple things too like the snow on the chimney and the candy cane walk way to the house.
-Now it was time to clean up the supplies and our messy hands.
+We added the trees to the tray then sprinkled coconut around so it looks like snow on the ground.
+I added a couple things too, like the snow on the chimney and the candy cane walkway to the house.

-I wanted to show you some of the details close up.
-The kids are pretty excited about how the house turned out.
+I wanted to show you some of the house details up close.
+The kids are always pretty excited about how they turn out.

 I love spending this time with my kids and watching them create and have fun together.